 - Room service

-Facilities include: en-suite bathroom with White Company toiletries, TV and radio, Free Wi-Fi
+Key amenities: ensuite bathroom with White Company toiletries, TV and radio, free Wi-Fi

 The Olive Tree: Classic flavours, seasonal ingredients, modern techniques.
 Bath's only Michelin starred restaurant.
 3 AA Rosette status.
 Five courses for £70, seven courses for £90.
 Open 12.30pm-1.30pm Friday-Sunday and 6pm-9pm Tuesday-Sunday.